 Lou provides technical support for the PC's software and associated peripherals in the ITRC, Media Center, and Library Computer Lab.
 In addition, he tries to examine new technological trends and products for applicability in the Tech Center.
 Lou's experience is in the corporate/government workplace, providing comprehensive customer support directly to the end-user.

 Sacha is excited to be part of the ITRC team and to support ISU faculty as they design and develop multimedia materials and select instructional technology-oriented tools.
 Prior to coming to the ITRC, Sacha worked as an Instructional Technologist for ISU’s Department of Biological Sciences.

-Sacha earned a B.A. in Mass Communication, an M.Ed. in Instructional Technology, and is currently working on an Instructional Design doctorate.
+Sacha earned a B.A. in Mass Communication, an M.Ed. in Instructional Technology, and a Ph.D. in Instructional Design.
 Her research and instructional interests include self-directed and scenario-based learning, learner motivation, adaptive instruction, and virtual laboratory simulations.
 She is passionate about helping faculty use technology to create authentic and meaningful online learning experiences that foster student learning.